-Time-Dynamics of Violence
+Explosive Conflict Time-Dynamics of Violence

-This sequel to Collins' world-influential micro-sociology of violence introduces the question of time-dynamics: what determines how long conflict lasts and how much damage it does.
+This sequel to Randall Collins' world-influential micro-sociology of violence introduces the question of time-dynamics: what determines how long conflict lasts and how much damage it does.
 Inequality and hostility are not enough to explain when and where violence breaks out.
 Time-dynamics are the time-bubbles when people are most nationalistic; the hours after a protest starts when violence is most likely to happen.
-Ranging from the three months of nationalism and hysteria after 9/11/01 to the assault on the Capitol in 2021, Collins shows what makes some protests more violent than others and why some revolutions are swift and non-violent tipping-points while others devolve into lengthy civil wars.
+Ranging from the three months of nationalism and hysteria after 9/11 to the assault on the Capitol in 2021, Randall Collins shows what makes some protests more violent than others and why some revolutions are swift and non-violent tipping-points while others devolve into lengthy civil wars.
 Winning or losing are emotional processes, continuing in the era of computerized war, while high-tech spawns terrorist tactics of hiding in the civilian population and using cheap features of the Internet as substitutes for military organization.
-Nevertheless, Collins offers some optimistic discoveries on clues to mass rampages and heading off police atrocities, with practical lessons from time-dynamics of violence.
+Nevertheless, Explosive Conflict offers some optimistic discoveries on clues to mass rampages and heading off police atrocities, with practical lessons from time-dynamics of violence.

 "This book is a major contribution to Collins’ influential theories of violence.
 It has a breadth and novelty of argument that can’t be found elsewhere."

 "Collins offers a fresh and provocative perspective on the sociology of violence and grand theory."

 --Elijah Anderson, Yale University

 "Collins offers a way forward for sociology free of moralizing, doctrine, and prejudice that infects the work of others.
 Although instructors of a very wide range of courses teach Collins’s many books, this book is clearly a great choice for courses on sociological theory, historical sociology, political sociology, sociology of violence and conflict, and courses on public order/crowds/movements."